akihikodaki/dts/test_plans/eventdev_pipeline_perf_test_plan.rst

     Parameters::

-        -c, COREMASK         : Hexadecimal bitmask of cores to run on -w, --pci-whitelist  : Add a PCI device in white list.
+        -c, COREMASK         : Hexadecimal bitmask of cores to run on -w, --pci-allowlist  : Add a PCI device in allow list.
                                Only use the specified PCI devices.
 The argument format is <[domain:]bus:devid.func>.
 This option can be present several times (once per device).